rafaelcuperman/compartment_initialization/README.md

-# compartment-initialization
+This is the code for the prophylactic dose and time prediction algorithm.
+The main code is in `src/dose_time_prediction.jl`.

+An example on how to use the code on a single individual can be found in `scripts/dose_time_prediction.jl`.

+# How to use this code

 This code base is using the [Julia Language](https://julialang.org/) and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > compartment-initialization

-It is authored by rafaelcuperman.

 To (locally) reproduce this project, do the following:

 0. Download this code base.
-Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
 1. Open a Julia console and do:
    ```
    julia> using Pkg